luciferDisciple/exorcistrpg/README.md

 $ mvn clean package
 ```

-If it succeedes, there maven should create a file named
+If it succeedes, maven should create a file named
 `target/ExorcistRPG-${version}-jar-with-dependencies.jar`.

 ## Running the application